SVCE-ACM/A-December-of-Algorithms-2020/README.md

 ----

-### December 9 - Maximum Tokens
+### December 9 - Maximum Tickets

 #### Problem Statement
-- Rakesh is given a 'N X M' board, some of whose cells are coloured red and the rest are coloured black.
-He has unlimited tokens and a token can be placed on a cell only if the following conditions are met:
-- The cell is of black colour
-- No other token is already placed in the same row
-- No other token is already placed in the same column
-- Help Rakesh find the maximum number of tokens that can be placed on the board.
+- A theatre has 'N X M' seats, some of them are not in usable condition.
+Due to the pandemic, social distancing needs to be maintained, restricting only one person per row and column.
+- How can you maximise the tickets sold for this theatre?
+- Represent Usable condition as U, Non-usable condition as N.

 #### Sample Input/Output
 ```
 Input :
 2
 3 3
-BBB
-BBB
-BBB
+UUU
+UUU
+UUU
 3 3
-BBB
-BRR
-BRR
+UUU
+UNN
+UNN

 Output:
 3